smileisak/blog/content/posts/cka-ckad-feedback/cka-ckad-feedback.md

 ---

-I recently had the opportunity to pass Certified Kubernetes Application Developer Exam as a beta tester, one month before i’ve passed the Certified Kubernetes Administrator Exam.
+I recently had the opportunity to pass Certified Kubernetes Application Developer Exam as a beta tester, one month before I’ve passed the Certified Kubernetes Administrator Exam.

 The two exams are hand-on performance-based.
 So, I’ve practiced Kubernetes for a period before passing them.
 CKA and CKAD exams are managed by CNCF (Cloud Native Computing Foundation) and cost me $300 per exam.
 To register for CKA and CKAD exam, you need to create an account in cncf.io plateform and purchase a $300 vouchers.